 You also benefit from listening to other students as they are called on.
 At times you will feel superior-in part because you have the luxury of observing rather than being in the spotlight.
 But the student may miss things that you were on top of.
 On other occasions you may feel inferior-because the student was able to answer a question that would have stumped you.
 Rather than thinking about your relative position in the class, think about the way in which there is often more to the problem than at first appeared.
-One of the ideas behind "thinking like a lawyer" is that you take a situation and learn how to examine from more than one viewpoint so that you can think of solutions to a problem that others may find insoluble.
+One of the ideas behind "thinking like a lawyer" is that you take a situation and learn how to examine it from more than one viewpoint; by doing so you discover solutions to a problem that others thought was insoluble.

 Volunteering.
 I call on students, rather than inviting volunteers, because it helps spread the wealth; otherwise those who are shy would not get as much "quality time" as those who are more extroverted.
-Because the class is relatively large, it is difficult to give you more than a brief moment in the sun.
-I will frequently ask a question that stumps the person I have called on.
+This summer, unlike most of the times I have taught this course, we are relatively few in number, and you will benefit from the frequency with which you are called on.
+Nonetheless, I will frequently ask a question that stumps the person I have called on.
 I will give that person time to think about the question, and see if they can come up with an answer.
 It will sometimes happen that you have an answer, and instinctively raise your hand to volunteer.
 I may or may not call on you at that moment; I would prefer your attempt to answer than mine, but best of all is to continue the dialogue with the student who was initially called on.
 Nonetheless, to move things along I may let the volunteer help.
 Please be sensitive to the fact that the student who is called on often suffers from stage fright, and the most obvious things slip from their mind.

 I will also solicit questions at the beginning of class (more about that below, under "Conferences"), and as we finish a section.
-I welcome your contributions, but remember that we also have a special hour on Wednesdays (see § 7(4), below) devoted only to questions.
-If you have doubts about whether your contribution will be of value to the class as a whole, try it out on Wednesdays.
+I welcome your contributions, but remember that we also have a special hour on Tuesdays (see § 7(4), below) devoted only to questions.
+If you have doubts about whether your contribution will be of value to the class as a whole, try it out on Tuesdays.